 From documenting tribal anthropology in Irian Jaya to Black & White photography on the Tibetan Plateau, Noel has created unique projects with exceptional film crews from Scotland to New York, Geneva & Tokyo, China & Thailand.
 “I highlight the human spirit and share the rich diversity of our world’s cultural identities in positive flows.
 Just so you know, this is how I roll”

 Ollla at Work (Olga Trevisan and Camilla Crosta) develops interventions in public spaces, enabling the participants to engage with social issues through simple actions.

-Sarah Sculley is a Brisbane-based urban artist who creates colourful, bold, layered work.
+Sarah Sculley is a Brisbane-based urban artist who creates colourful, feminine, layered work.
+Inspired by the female form, typography and colour, Sarah mixes these elements to create her work on canvas, paper, surfboards and skate decks.
 She is inspired by personal events, emotional pitfalls and the constant need to find the positive in every situation.

 Saya adalah seorang yang menekuni dunia rajut sejak duduk di bangku Sekolah Dasar, dan saya yakin apa yang saya tekuni ini adalah bagian dari hidup saya yang akan membawa saya pada kemungkinan kemungkinan baru dan gila

 I knit, paper-cut, shadow puppet and dance.
 I believe my work opens me up to new possibilities – if it doesn’t make me insane!